casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 -   `session-name` - Name of the stored contract (associated with the executing account) to be called as the session
 -   `session-entry-point` - Name of the method that will be used when calling the session contract

-**Example - Call a contract using a named key:**
+**Example 1 - Calling the Counter contract using a named key:**

-This example uses a counter contract stored in global state under the "counter" key defined in the code snippet above and an entry-point called "counter_inc" that increments the counter.
+This example uses the Counter contract stored in global state under the "counter" key defined in the code snippet above and an entry point called "counter_inc" that increments the counter.

 ```rust
 casper-client put-deploy \